PhoneSwitchBoard/Switchboard-Website/_services/ivr_queues.md

 weight: 1
 ---

-Calls made to your company's telephone lines will be answered by the IVR, an automated telephone system that connects with **Switchboard Cloud** and gives callers options, by playing pre-recorded voice messages, to choose through the tone keypad, where their call should be routed to be answered by a specific department or agent.
+Calls made to your company's telephone lines will be answered by the IVR, an automated telephone system that connects with **Switchboard Cloud™** and gives callers options, by playing pre-recorded voice messages, to choose through the tone keypad, where their call should be routed to be answered by a specific department or agent.

 ## Queues

-In **Switchboard Cloud** you can have different Queues for your calling contacts to be routed to.
+In **Switchboard Cloud™** you can have different Queues for your calling contacts to be routed to.
 This way you can separate calls intended for User Support, for example, from Sales calls.

 > To add yourself, the Agent who logged in, to one of the existing queues, you can use the `Add to Queue` option in the left menu.